 If you love film music there are soundtracks you should know about that had a major influence on popular culture.
 We take for granted some music writing styles and sounds nowadays as if they were brand new and fresh, but the influential works they were sometimes shaped from get few or no acknowledgement.
 Let’s give them their due as they have lasting effect on modern works.

-A major example: there’s always been some interesting discussion about George Lucas use of the temporary music cues put on the film work print (as potential examples for what was needed) for Star Wars a new Hope (1977).
+A major example: there’s always been some interesting discussion about George Lucas use of the temporary music cues put on the film work print (as potential examples for what was needed) for Star Wars: a New Hope (1977).
 What we call temp tracks.
-The Work print given to composer John Williams included cues from contemporary composer Gustav Holst’s The planets and music from Hollywood 1940’s film King’s Row scored by Viennese born Erich Wolfgang Korngold, one the early Hollywood film music composers.
+The work print given to composer John Williams included cues from contemporary composer Gustav Holst’s The Planets and music from Hollywood 1940’s film King’s Row scored by Viennese born Erich Wolfgang Korngold, one of the early Hollywood film music composers.

 A great way to discover Korngold (and feel the link with Williams work on Star Wars) is a Re-recording of his most famous film works, made in 2002 on the Deutsch Gramophone classical label, titled: Previn Conducts Korngold.
 The orchestra on the recording is the London Symphony Orchestra, the same as the Star Wars Trilogy, under the direction of famous Andre Previn.
 It contains highlights of four scores to Errol Flynn starred swashbucklers.
 There is fascinating similarities between both works and the influence can be heard right from the beginning.
 A great recording.

 Yours to discover (along the OST to King’s Row, King Kong and The Bride of Frankenstein)